ErstonGreatman/discord-ffxiv-greabot/README.md

 ### haurchebot-ffxiv-discord

 ## Note: Updated for `slash commands` but not all features are supported yet.
+## Note (6/18/2024) - I haven't touched this in ages.
+It was mostly a test and examine how to build Discord bot integration and I think it has served its initial purpose and there are many great FFXIV bots out there.
+It might better serve to retool this to support the FFXIV TTRPG or something similar which I may do in the future, but feel free to fork this and use it as you please!
+I originally hosted this on Heroku, though when implmenting the slash commands, I was testing and deploying to sparkedhost.com for like $11 annually.

 ### What is this?
 HaurcheBot is a bot for Discord to support FFXIV roleplayers.
 It currently has basic data-fetching features but is planned to include support for RP resources such as linking Lodestone profiles, carrd.co/RefSheet integration and more.